 Students are encouraged to choose service projects sponsored by pre-approved specified agencies, such as registered non-profit agencies.
 Projects for organizations that are not known non-profits must be pre-approved by the administration before any work is begun.
-Opportunities with individual agencies are posted on the website (coming fall 2023).
+Opportunities with individual agencies are posted on the website and included in the Counselor's Corner newsletter.
 Service hours are not considered complete until the appropriate information is completed and submitted on a signed service hours form.
 Service hours verification by an adult outside the household must be completed on the service hours form.